logo

 The Komatsu PC400 is the right machine if you are breaking rock in a quarry, swinging heavy shears on a demolition site, or loading 40-ton dumpers all day.
 Raw power, bigger bucket, done.

 But day-to-day civil work is never that neat.
-Fuel is expensive, permits are slow, and often expensive, and customers call at 6 p.m. begging for a machine across town by sunrise.
-In that world the Kobelco SK350LC-10; still a “large” excavator on any rental card, delivers 90% of the production with lower diesel burn, fewer track-marks on the asphalt, and service tasks a one-man crew can finish before sundown.
+Fuel is expensive, permits are slow and often costly, and customers call at 6 p.m. begging for a machine across town by sunrise.
+In that world the Kobelco SK350LC-10, still a "large" excavator on any rental card, delivers 90% of the production with lower diesel burn, fewer track marks on the asphalt, and service tasks a one-man crew can finish before sundown.

 Strip away the spec-sheet talk and you find the lighter 35-ton Kobelco SK350 excavator quietly winning the ownership race.
 If your buying decision is between "bigger bragging rights" and "better bottom line," the data tips the scales: choose the SK350 and keep the change.